brandeis-llc/mmdp-cgt/source-data/videos/README.md

-Videos can bedownloaded from https://zenodo.org/records/10252341.
+Videos can be downloaded from https://zenodo.org/records/10252341.